Hormone Therapy for Prostate Cancer

 - Triptorelin (Trelstar)

 When LHRH agonists are first given, testosterone levels go up briefly before falling to very low levels.
-This effect is called flare and results from the complex way in which these drugs work.
+This effect, called tumor flare, results from the complex way in which these drugs work.
 Men whose cancer has spread to the bones may have bone pain.
+Men whose prostate gland has not been removed may have trouble urinating.
 If the cancer has spread to the spine, even a short-term increase in tumor growth as a result of the flare could press on the spinal cord and cause pain or paralysis.
-Flare can be avoided by giving drugs called anti-androgens (discussed below) for a few weeks when starting treatment with LHRH agonists.
+A flare can be avoided by giving drugs called anti-androgens (discussed below) for a few weeks when starting treatment with LHRH agonists.

-Degarelix (Firmagon) is an LHRH antagonist.
-It works like the LHRH agonists, but it lowers testosterone levels more quickly and doesn’t cause tumor flare like the LHRH agonists do.
-Treatment with this drug can also be considered a form of medical castration.
+LHRH antagonists can be used to treat advanced prostate cancer.
+These drugs work in a slightly different way from the LHRH agonists, but they lower testosterone levels more quickly and don’t cause tumor flare like the LHRH agonists do.
+Treatment with these drugs can also be considered a form of medical castration.

 Orchiectomy and LHRH agonists and antagonists can all cause similar side effects from lower levels of hormones such as testosterone.
 These side effects can include: